 Personally, my first experience of him was as Tony Curtis’ father figure turned nemesis Einar in The Vikings and the bold glistening heroism of his most iconic role in Spartacus.
 As I got older and explored his filmography more deeply I discovered a riches of nuanced explorations of often very compromised figures.
 Noir, where he first made his name in films such as Out of the Past, is all about a male insecurity that all too often breeds violence.
 Douglas was insecure, about his origins and his status.
 Burt Lancaster once made him cry by mocking the lifts he wore in his shoes to give him more height.
 But the dark side of that insecurity and rage allegedly affected his behaviour towards young women, with a persistent rumour that he raped Natalie Wood, when she was sixteen.

-Following his death, it is important to look at the whole of the man: the brilliance and the monstrous, the bad and the beautiful.
+Following the death of Kirk Douglas, it is important to look at the whole of the man: the brilliance and the monstrous, the bad and the beautiful.
 He was one of the inbetweeners, a star who along with his co-stars Tony Curtis and Burt Lancaster came to prominence on the tailend of the golden age of Hollywood but before Marlon Brando came along and redefined screen acting and the sixties blew everything up.
 His longevity and range are to be celebrated and his impact on the history of Hollywood duly recognised.
 But hopefully we can also be brave enough to face the darker elements of our heroes.

 - Discover Kirk Douglas’s movies on CHILI